joelparkerhenderson/system-quality-attributes/doc/continuity/index.md

 </span>

+**Define continuous:** <span data-chatgpt-prompt="define continuous (computers and software)">Continuous in the context of computers and software refers to a process or methodology in software development where the code is continuously built, tested, and deployed to production.
+The developers work on small incremental changes to the codebase, and with each change, the code is automatically tested and deployed.
+This process helps teams to detect and fix issues and bugs quickly, thereby delivering new features and updates to the end-users rapidly.
+Additionally, it also helps in increasing the overall reliability and quality of the software product.</span>

 ## See Also

 * [Wikipedia: Business continuity planning](https://wikipedia.org/wiki/Business_continuity_planning): Business continuity may be defined as "the capability of an organization to continue the delivery of products or services at pre-defined acceptable levels following a disruptive incident",[1] and business continuity planning [2][3] (or business continuity and resiliency planning) is the process of creating systems of prevention and recovery to deal with potential threats to a company.
 In addition to prevention, the goal is to enable ongoing operations before and during execution of disaster recovery.
 Business continuity is the intended outcome of proper execution of both business continuity planning and disaster recovery.

 * [Dictionary: continuous](https://www.dictionary.com/browse/continuous): uninterrupted in time; without cessation.
 Being in immediate connection or spatial relationship.

-* [OpenAI: continuous](https:://openai.com): <span data-chatgpt-prompt="define continuous (computers and software)">Continuous in the context of computers and software refers to a process or methodology in software development where the code is continuously built, tested, and deployed to production.
-The developers work on small incremental changes to the codebase, and with each change, the code is automatically tested and deployed.
-This process helps teams to detect and fix issues and bugs quickly, thereby delivering new features and updates to the end-users rapidly.
-Additionally, it also helps in increasing the overall reliability and quality of the software product.</span>